Good Cause for Noncooperation

 NOTE The statement must indicate that the discussions have not gone on for longer than three months.

-●Other adequate information that can assist the Office of Special Investigation (OSI) to obtain necessary documented evidence to support the claim of good cause.
+Other adequate information that can assist the Office of Special Investigation (OSI) to obtain necessary documented evidence to support the claim of good cause.

 The following procedures must be followed so DCSS can postpone support service activities.
 The documents must be forwarded in a timely manner to prevent harm to the budgetary unit and not delay the completion of the good cause decision.

-●At the time of approval, for initial applications
+At the time of approval, for initial applications

-●No later than one workday after a good cause claim is requested, for active cases
+No later than one workday after a good cause claim is requested, for active cases

-●Reviews the FAA‑0176A and the evidence provided by the participant and determines whether an OSI investigation will help in supporting the claim.
+Reviews the evidence provided by the participant and determines whether an OSI investigation will help in supporting the claim.

 NOTE OSI starts an investigation, when required.

-workdays(g).
+Completes the review of the claim within 45 workdays(g).
 The 45 day time frame will be extended, when needed, to explore or obtain evidence.

-●Advises the participant of any plans to contact the absent parent.
+Advises the participant of any plans to contact the absent parent.
 This allows the participant the opportunity to provide additional information, withdraw the claim of good cause, or withdraw from CA to avoid contact with the absent parent.

 The FAA office